Betrayal (The Following): Summary

 Robert and Lucas superglue masks to everyone's faces inside, and trap them in a room.
 Preston gets home with a girl and Tilda slits the girl's throat in front of Preston after he begs God to keep her alive.
 Ryan and Mike enter the frat house and find the room with the masked hostages.
 Lucas comes charging out of the room and Mike shoots him dead.
 Tilda, Robert, and Angela drive off with Preston as a hostage.
 Ryan gets into his car and follows them.
 Mike calls Ryan, who says he needs to end this by killing Joe and asks Mike to take care of Claire and Max, hanging up the phone before Mike can get another word in and eventually throwing his phone out of the window once he arrives at Korban.

 Emma shows Joe surveillance footage of Mandy climbing over a gate and leaving.
 At Lily's, Mark and Luke burn Mandy's wrist over a candle's flame when she again refuses to tell where Joe is.
-Emma realizes that Mandy got one of Lily's number and must have gone to her.
+Emma realizes that Mandy got one of Lily's numbers and must have gone to her.
 Joe calls Lily demanding Mandy be kept unharmed.
 Lily gives the phone to Mandy, who says she didn't tell them anything.
 Lily tells Joe he can come get Mandy in person or she will die.
 Joe tells Mandy he loves her, which she says back, and Joe hangs up the phone.
 Joe angrily tells Emma she should have tried harder to get close to Mandy, but Emma disagrees, saying he shouldn't have ever brought her, which visibly upsets Joe, who clearly is very angry at and blames Emma for Mandy's death.
 Lily, Mark, and Luke have dinner with Mandy's dead body sitting in a chair at the table.

 Joe watches as Carrie broadcasts his video.
 Carrie then goes to Ryan's apartment and asks Mike and Max to talk to Ryan, apologizing for showing the video but saying she did so out of fear because Ryan never followed up about it.
 She says she only wants to help Ryan but Mike tells her that he's not there.
 Claire overhears the conversation and confronts Carrie, saying if she wants to help Ryan, she should help her.

 Robert, Tilda, and Angela arrive back at Korban with Preston and Joe meets with them, none of them realizing that Ryan has followed them back and is now on Korban grounds.